 Earliest Known Ancestors of Our Swinney/Sweeney/White Testers

 The two family tree charts at Sweny, Part 3, show (1) the known descendants of Edmund Sweny, Sr. up to the births of his great grandchildren in the early 1700s and (2) the earliest known ancestors of our Whites, Sweeneys/Swinneys and Pruitts.
 Our task is to fill in the missing individuals between the end of the first chart and the chronological beginning of the second chart.
-The Whites and Sweeneys/Swinneys share the terminal SNP FT55898/FT48931 which likely formed around 1600.
+The Whites and Sweeneys/Swinneys share the terminal SNP FT55898/FT48931 which likely formed in a man born around 1640 CE.
 Thus, they must each share a common ancestor at FT18699, along with each of the Pruitts, since that is the last SNP they all share.
 See the graphic at the end of Sweny, Part 1, for more on the relationship of these SNPs.
 We speculate that Edmund Sweny, Jr. had a terminal SNP of FT55898 and, thus, passed that SNP along to all of his male children.
 Since none of our six Sweeney/Swinney testers share a more recently formed SNP, we believe they must have split into discrete family lines within a couple of generations of the births of Edmund Sweny, Jr.'s children.
 Our Pruitts are not positive for the SNP FT55898, so we can assume they split with the Sweeneys/Swinneys around the time Edmund Sweny, Jr. was born (as a result of the birth of an unknown brother of Edmund Sweny, Jr.) or a generation or two earlier (at the birth, perhaps, of an unknown brother of Edmund Sweny, Sr.).
 So, with all of this in mind, below is a graphic showing the counties where Sweeneys/Swinneys lived in the mid-1700s to early 1800s and, below that, a discussion of the earliest known ancestors of the Whites and Sweeneys/Swinneys.
 Our job will be to work backward in time from these individuals to see if they are actually descended from Edmund Sweny, Sr.

 Moses Swinney of Granville Co., N.C.